-When they meet another teacher, their brain can’t help but make sense of this person and their approach and their tools and their ways of thinking.
+When one teacher meets another, their brain can’t help but make sense of this person and their approach and their tools and their ways of thinking.
+Comparing and finding common ground and learning new things is nearly automatic.
 These artifacts may or may not make their way into their own teaching, but the observation and analysis are foregone conclusions.

 Further, connecting with other teachers also keeps you honest.
 You may be able to fool a few teachers that your students practice digital citizenship, or self-direct their own learning, or are doing amazing projects in the community.
 But you can’t fool them.
 A connected teacher has to understand–has to walk the walk, or be really good at faking it.

 They’re forced to confront the limits of their own knowledge.

 A teacher might think they understand project-based learning, but a single tweet or a 3-minute YouTube video might help them to see that “doing projects” and learning through projects are two different things entirely.
 When teachers practice in isolation, this kind of self-criticism is rarely necessary.

 They can learn from people with specialized knowledge.

 You may be the expert on mobile technology or inquiry-based learning in your building, but then you meet Jamie Casap or realize you know less than you thought you did.
 Which is good.
 Now you can grow.

 They can choose the terms of the connection.

 Is it permanent?
 Online only?
 Friendly?
 Dialogic?
 Self-serving?
 Whimsical?
 When teachers connect, it makes sense that they can control the terms of nature of that connection.

 They can practice empathy.